 The roar of the waves, I could hear them as we settled down for lunch.
+Dombe beach was waving at us as we headed for lunch.
 Between an inviting beach just a hundred meters away and a hungry stomach, the latter won.
 Having underestimated the ghat section roads from Kollur to Byndoor, we arrived at Sai Vishram Beach Resort an hour later than the planned time.
 We were the only guests at the open air dining hall as we were way beyond the lunch hours.
 The dining hall staff had patiently waited for us.
 After a sumptuous food, we headed directly to the beach and settled under the thatched huts as the Sun was blazing hot high in the sky.
-In addition the sea was too rough to get in, plus we were heavy with all the delicious food.
+In addition, the sea was too rough to get in, plus we were heavy with all the delicious food.
 After an hour of lazing around, the fun part started.
-With the life jackets on, most amount of our time at the beach resort was spent floating around in the Arabian sea.
+With the life jackets on, most amount of our time at the beach resort was spent floating around in the Arabian Sea.
 Though I spent most of the time in water like a seahorse, here are some of the photos I managed to click during my stay.

 Note: I was invited by the Sai Vishram Group on this vacation.